zacck/zacck/README.md

 I'm obsessed with embedded systems and how they work!

 I sometimes LiveCode my learning sessions on my [Youtube Channel](https://www.youtube.com/@Gaiaochos).
-Usually at 9:30AM SAST.
 Let's dive deep into Embedded systems.

 <!---
 zacck/zacck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.